MicrosoftDocs/Contribute/Contribute/content/provide-feedback.md

 # Provide feedback for Microsoft Learn content

 This article explains how to provide feedback for Microsoft Learn content using the new feedback experience.
-This unified feedback experience is now standard across all products that publish documentation or training content on Microsoft Learn.
-The improved system:
+This unified feedback experience is now standard across all documentation or training content on Microsoft Learn.
+The new system:

 - Streamlines our procedures to efficiently incorporate your feedback.
 - Supports global accessibility for non-English customers.
 - Reduces the burden of providing feedback for the non-developer community.

-Depending on the repository, you may see a standard feedback experience and/or an open-source experience.
+Depending on the repository, you may see an open-source experience in addition to the new standard feedback experience.

 ## Prerequisites